jaskirat1616/Liroo-Project/SETUP.md

    - Storage → Enable Cloud Storage

 3. **Get Configuration File**
-   - Project Settings → General
+   - Project Settings → General → Your iOS app
    - Download `GoogleService-Info.plist`
-   - Copy to `Liroo/Application/GoogleService-Info.plist`
+   - Copy the downloaded file to `Liroo/Application/GoogleService-Info.plist`
-   - **Important**: This file is gitignored.
-Never commit it.
+   - **Important**: This file contains sensitive keys and is gitignored.
+Never commit it!
+   - You can use `Liroo/Application/GoogleService-Info.plist.example` as a reference

 4. **Configure Security Rules**
    - Set up Firestore security rules